gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 - The installation instructions, as we've seen above, are OS and distribution dependent.
 Worse, they're dependent on the version of the distribution.
 I remember a project that took months to move from Ubuntu 20.04 to Ubuntu 22.04, because they ship different versions of the packages (if they ship the same packages at all), and so upgrading the distribution also means upgrading the 100 dependencies of your project at the same time.
 Obviously that's a very bad idea.
 You want to upgrade one dependency at a time, ideally.
 - There's always a third-party dependency that has no package and you have to build it from source anyway.
 - The packages are never built with the flags you want.
 Fedora and Ubuntu have debated for years whether to build packaged with the frame pointer enabled (they finally do since very recently).
 Remember the section about sanitizers?
 How are you going to get dependencies with sanitizer enabled?
 It's not going to happen.
-But ther are way more examples: LTO, `-march`, debug information, etc. Or they were built with a different C++ compiler version from the one you are using and they broke the C++ ABI between the two.
+But there are way more examples: LTO, `-march`, debug information, etc. Or they were built with a different C++ compiler version from the one you are using and they broke the C++ ABI between the two.
 - You want to easily see the source of the dependency when auditing, developing, debugging, etc, *for the version you are currently using*.
 - You want to be able to patch a dependency easily if you encounter a bug, and rebuild easily without having to change the build system extensively
 - You never get the exact same version of a package across systems, e.g. when developer Alice is on macOS, Bob on Ubuntu and the production system on FreeBSD.
 So you have weird discrepancies you cannot reproduce and that's annoying.
-- Corrolary of the point above: You don't know exactly which version(s) you are using across sytems and it's hard to produce a Bill of Material (BOM) in an automated fashion, which is required (or going to be required very soon?
+- Corollary of the point above: You don't know exactly which version(s) you are using across systems and it's hard to produce a Bill of Material (BOM) in an automated fashion, which is required (or going to be required very soon?
 Anyway it's a good idea to have it) in some fields.
 - The packages sometimes do not have the version of the library you need (static or dynamic)

 So you're thinking, I know, I will use those fancy new package managers for C++, Conan, vcpkg and the like!
 Well, not so fast: